 - They lead to the creation of price channels.
 You can develop these by connecting consecutive highs and consecutive lows.
 This can assist in the prediction of prices, place moving take-profit and stop-loss points, or help conveniently liquidate or add to a position.
 Placing lines that link highs-highs, and another connecting lows-lows establishes a channel a price moves through.

-There is certainly a lot that can be said about technical analysis if the length of this guide is anything to go by.
+There is certainly a lot that can be said when discussing fundamental vs technical analysis, if the length of this guide is anything to go by.
 While we have covered a lot of ground, there are still other components that make technical analysis what it is.

 Overall, this method of analysis is as complex as it is prominent.
 Both it and fundamental analysis are their own entities and serve their own purposes in investments and trading.